 If you’re looking for a portable dab rig with great battery life, quick heat-up times, great flavor, and easy maintenance, look no further than the Boost EVO.

 The Boost EVO retails for $219.
 You can click here to pick it up directly from Dr. Dabber.
-It’s available in both White (pictured in this review) and Black.
-They also offer free shipping and excellent customer service.
+Save an extra 15% with coupon code VAPEWIZ15.

 I encourage you to check out my Dr. Dabber Switch review if you’re only looking for something for at-home use.
 The battery life is almost tripled, and the self-cleaning mode is a wonderful feature, especially for those heavier users, like yours truly.

 Thank you for taking the time to check out my Dr. Dabber Boost EVO Dab Rig Review, and be sure to hit me up in the comments below with any questions, comments, or concerns.
 I also have full guides for the best portable vaporizers and the best desktop vaporizers if you are looking for something more flower-oriented.
 Have a great day.